-The SCF418BC is an proprietary form factor chassis designed to be used in a 4U rackmount configuration.
-The SCF418BC chassis provides a low-profile add-on card slot, a micro low profile add-on card slot, a VGA port, two USB 2.0 ports, one IPMI Ethernet port and two gigabit Ethernet ports per node.
+The SCF418IL is an proprietary form factor chassis designed to be used in a 4U rackmount configuration.
+The SCF418IL chassis provides a low-profile add-on card slot, a VGA port, two USB 2.0 ports, one IPMI Ethernet port and two gigabit Ethernet ports per node.